NIVANorge/ytre_oslofjord/README.md

-# ytre_oslofjord
+# Ytre Oslofjord

-Data and analysis for the Ytre Oslofjord project
+Data and analysis for the Ytre Oslofjord project.